Standard query extensions

 Returns a result set.

-• Sort the result in descending order based on their last update date.
+• Sort the result set items in descending order based on the date of their last update:

 $sort(criteria: 'datedescending')

-• Sort the result set items in ascending order based on their respective price.
+• Sort the result set items in ascending order based on their respective prices:

 $sort(criteria: 'fieldascending', field: '@price')